 The rise will amount to $1.5 billion in 2017-18 and $3.7 billion in 2018-19.

 These increases will go to the states for public hospitals, sub-functions of health services and programs such as mental health support and suicide prevention.
 Skilled administrators will be needed in all these areas to manage the extra funding and ensure effective delivery of health services.

 The healthcare and social assistance sector, which employs doctors, nurses, dentists, physiotherapists and many other professionals, now employs more than 1.5 million people, or about one in every eight Australian workers.
 Over the past five years, the sector has added more than a quarter of a million jobs, making it the largest contributor to the nation’s jobs growth.

 Australia’s population is expanding, wealth is increasing and expectations are rising.
 Longer life expectancy means age-related diseases such as Alzheimer’s are becoming more prevalent.
 As a result, spending on health is predicted to grow well into the next decade, pushing up demand for leaders in the sector.

-The SCU Master of Healthcare Leadership is designed to give you a broad, interdisciplinary perspective on healthcare delivery and to prepare you for leadership roles.
+Southern Cross University’s Master of Healthcare Leadership (MHL) is designed to give you a broad, interdisciplinary perspective on healthcare delivery and to prepare you for leadership roles.

 The course will assess what makes a great manager and leader, and how to inspire greatness in others.
 From a clinical perspective, you will learn how to identify strengths and get the best out of your team.
 It will examine how internal and external factors – such as a funding cut or boost, a restructure or a change in government – can affect healthcare delivery, and how effective strategic management can help mitigate negative impacts.